Slip And Fall

 • Failure to post signs

 While Massachusetts law protects those injured in slip and fall accidents, determining liability can be complex.
-A skilled slip and fall attorney can help victims hold responsible parties accountable.
+A skilled slip and fall attorney in Boston can help victims hold responsible parties accountable.

 To prove that the property owner is liable for the accident, you must demonstrate at least one of the following conditions existed: